 I was thrilled to be one of ten top photographers across Texas invited

-to share my photo art at the 2023 Georgetown Photography Festival.
+to share my photo art at the 2023 Texas Photography Festival.

 Twelve of my creative night sky pieces were on display,